sjkilts/sjkilts.github.iold/_posts/2015-07-15-what-is-slackline.markdown

 ---
 layout: post
-title: a post with code
+title: So what is a slackline, anyway?
 date: 2015-07-15 15:09:00
-description: an example of a blog post with some code
+description: an example of a blog post with some code, Let's try and put a video or .gif in here too
 ---
 This theme implements a built-in Jekyll feature, the use of Pygments, for sytanx highlighting.
 It supports more than 100 languages.
 This example is in C++.
 All you have to do is wrap your code in a liquid tag:
 {% raw  %}